-- 1. (1) The Ordinance may be cited as the Financial Services Ordinance, 2008 and shall come into force on such day or days as the Governor may appoint by Order published in the Gazette. - (2) Orders made under subsection (1) may prescribe different commencement dates for different provisions, or for different purposes, and may contain such transitional provisions (if any) as appear to the Governor to be necessary or expedient.
+1. (1) The Ordinance may be cited as the Financial Services Ordinance, 2008 and comes into force on a day or days the Governor appoints by order published in the Gazette.

+(2) Orders made under subsection (1) may prescribe different commencement dates for different provisions, or for different purposes, and may contain any transitional provisions that appear to the Governor to be necessary or expedient.